 YCWA developed one set of WUA curves for the entire reach.
-The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 120 and 49 cfs, respectively; for the rainbow trout spawning life stage were 90 cfs and 32 cfs, respectively; and for the rainbow trout juvenile life stage were 50 cfs and 19 cfs, respectively.
+The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 120 and 49 cfs, respectively; the 100 and 80 percent of maximum static WUA for the rainbow trout spawning life stage were 90 cfs and 32 cfs, respectively; and the 100 and 80 percent of maximum static WUA for the rainbow trout juvenile life stage were 50 cfs and 19 cfs, respectively.

 YCWA's 2008 through 2012 water temperature monitoring occurred at one location in this reach: RM 12.0 immediately below Our House Diversion Dam from October 2008 through October 2012.
 YCWA found that the mean and maximum daily water temperatures in July were 20.7°C and 24.6°C in July, respectively, and the mean and maximum daily water temperatures in August were 21.3°C and 24.3°C, respectively.
 Mean daily water temperature were greater than 20°C about 70 percent of the time in July and 80 percent of the time in August during the monitoring period.
+However, existing minimum flow releases from July through October are usually inflow equal to outflow; there is no water available to increase the minimum flow requirement.
+These water temperatures support YCWA's stream fish sampling findings that the reach supports a transitional, not coldwater, fishery.